Mohammed-Salama/Lamazone-Delivery/README.md

 - Energy module
 - Score module
 - Rendering module
+## Tips
+- For best results, build with _GCC 9.2.0 mingw32_ on Windows usign VS Code.
 ## Contributors
 ### This masterpiece was designed, and implemented by
 <table align="center">